Transfer Station Field Trips

 All field trips are available on a first-come-first-serve basis.
 A staff member will email to confirm the date and time of your field trip.
 To ensure the safety and comfort of all visitors, a maximum of 36 students can be accommodated per field trip, with one class allowed per time slot.

-Versalar is our transportation provider and a bus is provided at no cost for this field trip.
+Accelar (formerly known as Versalar) is our transportation provider and a bus is provided at no cost for this field trip.
+The typical bus reserved can hold up to 42 passengers.
 No transportation is provided for field trips other than Alameda County Public School 4th grades.

 There is no charge for field trips to the StopWaste Education Center.
 (The value of this service is $1,200.)
-StopWaste provides this service to schools to support our county-wide goal to reduce the amount of compostables and recyclables entering our landfills to less than 10% by the year 2020.
+StopWaste provides this service to schools to support our county-wide goals to reduce the amount of compostables and recyclables entering our landfills.
 In exchange for this service teachers must commit to the following:

 All teachers will receive a pre-packet in the mail sent to the school address provided during online field trip registration.
 This packet will include: